 All these things will increase the bleeding, swelling and pain of your injury.
 Avoid them at all costs.

-So what happens after the first 48 to 72 hours?
+So, what happens after the first 48 to 72 hours?

 When any damage occurs to the soft tissue (muscles, tendons, ligaments), the body immediately goes into a process of repair.
-Where the individual fibres have been ruptures, or torn, the body begins to bind the damaged fibres together using a fibrous protein called collagen or, as it is more commonly known, scar tissue.
-When a tendon is torn or strained, you would expect that the body would repair that damage with new tendon.
+Where the individual fibres have been ruptured, or torn, the body begins to bind the damaged fibres together using a fibrous protein called collagen or, as it is more commonly known, scar tissue.
+When a tendon is torn or strained, you would expect that the body would repair that damage with a new tendon.
 In reality, this does not happen.
-The tear or rupture, is repaired with scar tissue.
-Now this might not sound like a big deal, but if you have ever suffered an Achilles injury, (or any soft tissue injury) you will know how annoying it is to keep re-injuring that same old injury, over and over again.
+The tear or rupture is repaired with scar tissue.
+Now, this might not sound like a big deal, but if you have ever suffered an Achilles injury, (or any soft tissue injury) you will know how annoying it is to keep re-injuring that same old injury, over and over again.

 So, how do we get rid of that annoying formation of scar tissue?

 Firstly, you must keep active and do not listen to anyone who tells you to do nothing.
 Now is the time to start active rehabilitation.
-Most of the swelling will have subsided after the first 48 to 72 hours and you are now ready to start light activity.
+Most of the swelling will have subsided after the first 48 to 72 hours and you are now ready to start a light activity.
 Light activity will not only promote blood circulation, but it will also activate the lymphatic system.
 The lymphatic system is vital in clearing the body of toxins and waste products, which can accumulate in the body following a sports injury.
 Activity is the only way to activate the lymphatic system.
 Before we move on, a quick word of warning.
 Never do any activity that hurts the injured area.
-Of course you may feel some discomfort, but never push yourself to the point where you are feeling pain.
+Of course, you may feel some discomfort, but never push yourself to the point where you are feeling pain.
 Listen to your body.
-Do not over do it at this stage of the recovery, you have come too far to blow it now.
+Do not overdo it at this stage of the recovery, you have come too far to blow it now.

 To remove most of the unwanted scar tissue, you now need to start two vital treatments.
-The first is commonly used by physical therapists (or physiotherapists), and primarily involves increasing the blood supply to the injured area.
+The first is used by physical therapists (or physiotherapists), and primarily involves increasing the blood supply to the injured area.
 The aim is to increase the amount of oxygen and nutrients to the damaged tissues.
 The Achilles tendon receives very little blood supply, as compared to a muscle for example.
-So it is vitally important to increase the blood flow to the injured area.
+So, it is vitally important to increase the blood flow to the injured area.
 This will help supply the tendon with the oxygen and nutrients they need for a speedy recovery.
 Physical Therapists accomplish this aim by using a number of activities to stimulate the injured area.

 The most common methods used are ultrasound and heat.
-Ultrasound, or TENS (Transcutaneous Electrical Nerve Stimulation) simply uses a light electrical pulse to stimulate the affected area.
+Ultrasound or TENS (Transcutaneous Electrical Nerve Stimulation) simply uses a light electrical pulse to stimulate the affected area.
 While heat, in the form of a ray lamp or hot water bottle, is very effective in stimulating blood flow to the damaged tissues.
 Secondly, to remove the unwanted scar tissue it is vital that you start to massage the injured tendon and connecting muscles.
 While ultrasound and heat will help the injured area, they will not remove the scar tissue.
 Only massage will be able to do that.
 To start with, the Achilles tendon may be quite tender.
-So start with a light stroke and gradually increase the pressure until you are able to use firm strokes.
-Concentrate your effort at the direct point of injury, and use your thumbs to get in as deep as possible to break down the scar tissue.
+So, start with a light stroke and gradually increase the pressure until you are able to use firm strokes.
+Concentrate your effort at the direct point of injury and use your thumbs to get in as deep as possible to break down the scar tissue.